kfiry77/speedtest-iothub-report/README.md

 - https://www.speedtest.net/apps/cli

 ### TODO:
-[] Send the telemetry to cosmos-db
+[v] Send the telemetry to cosmos-db
 [] create a script that build the azure deployment.
+[] Add git hook for a automatic updates on the device.